gvwilson/thirdbit/src/fiction/in-heck/index.md

 She had been doing a lot of that since their return.
-She had been spending a lot of time in Bots' End, too, playing with Mouse and helping some of the other bots repaint themselves.
+She had been spending a lot of time in Bots' End, too, playing with Mouse and helping to paint some of the bots that had chosen to leave the forest and join the growing community.
 When she wasn't doing that,
-she was at the mayor's house helping look after the other survivors they had brought back from Heck.
+she was at Doc Whinny's reading to the people they had rescued from Heck.
 They hadn't all survived,
-but as the mayor kept reminding them,
-"not all" was a lot better than "none".
+but as the doctor and Mayor Lupus kept reminding them, "not all" was better than "none".

 "Hey."
 Maddy elbowed him gently in the ribs.